For appointment call: (936) 760-1200

 If you are a diabetes patient be sure to have your feet examined at least once a year to avoid this condition or to slow its progression.
 If you are already experiencing any of these concerns please schedule an appointment with our diabetes foot care specialists for an exam and treatment to relieve pain.

-At Texas Foot Surgeons we are board certified in wound care as well as foot and ankle reconstructive surgery.
+Texas Foot Surgeons' diagnostic capabilities determine non-healing causes quickly, allowing our diabetic foot specialist to immediately initiate results oriented, measurable outcomes.
 We work closely with interventional vascular specialists as well as endocrinologists to provide a comprehensive coverage protocol.

 Diabetic patients need to be sure their feet are properly protected with shoes that allow air to access the foot and don’t rub or cause blisters.
 Some patients may also need a custom-fit device inside their shoe to stabilize their feet, reduce shock and relieve pressure.
 This can help reduce foot pain and protect from future injuries.